Free personalized radio that

 In late June 2002, the Who were about to kick off a North American tour when Entwistle died at the age of 57 in Las Vegas' Hard Rock Hotel.
 In 2006, Townshend and Daltrey released the mini-opera Wire & Glass, their first collaboration as the Who in over 20 years.
 The full-length Endless Wire, which included the EP, was released later that year to the best reviews of any Who album since Who Are You 28 years earlier; the accompanying tour was similarly well-received.
 On December 7, 2008, at a gala ceremony in Washington, D.C., Townshend and Daltrey received Kennedy Center Honors for the Who's lifetime contributions to American culture.

-Townshend rumbled about the Who writing and recording new material but instead, he and Daltrey turned their attention to Quadrophenia, once again touring the album in its entirety.
-This tour began in 2010 and ran through 2013, culminating with a July concert at Wembley Arena that was later released as the live package Quadrophenia: Live in London.
+Townshend rumbled about the Who writing and recording new material, but instead, he and Daltrey turned their attention to Quadrophenia, once again touring the album in its entirety.
+After a full performance in 2010 to benefit the Teenage Cancer Trust, a Quadrophenia and More tour began in the summer of 2012 and ran for over a year, culminating with a July concert at Wembley Arena that was later released as the live package Quadrophenia: Live in London.
 This 2014 release was the opening salvo in a farewell tour, with dates during 2015 in cities they'd never played previously.
 Also, a hits compilation appeared late in 2014; titled The Who Hits 50!, it included the band's first new material in almost a decade, "Be Lucky." ~ Bruce Eder & Stephen Thomas Erlewine

 Track List: Quadrophenia - Live In London